ffnord/meshviewer/README.md

 - The code is not overcomplicated and uses a style similar to other parts of the codebase.

 If you really want a feature don't be afraid to ask.
 We will make a decision for the individual case or find a reasonable compromise.

+If you modify the source be sure to update the links in lib/about.js to match your modified version.

 [CORS enabled]: http://enable-cors.org/server.html